For urgent consular assistance call

 Medical facilities, rescue and emergency services throughout Solomon Islands are very limited.

 If you become seriously ill or injured, you'll need to be evacuated to Australia.
-Medical evacuation can be very expensive.
-Make sure your travel insurance provides cover for medical evacuations.
+Medical evacuation can be very expensive and time-consuming.
+Medical evacuation process currently takes 1-5 days to complete.
+Make sure your travel insurance covers you for medical evacuations.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.